 “Google it.”
-Even my technophobe grandma understands what that means, and almost everyone with experience of the internet has used the company’s services in some shape or form.
+Even my technophobe grandma understands what that means, and almost everyone with any experience of the internet has used the company’s services in some shape or form.

 Once a humble search engine, Google has morphed into one of the biggest companies in the world.
 “Don’t be evil” used to be part of its corporate code of conduct, but any trace of this old motto was purged in 2018.

-The origins of Google
+The Origins of Google

-7 Reasons to Avoid Google
+Eight Reasons to Avoid Google

 As Google controls so much of what we see on the internet, censorship is a key issue for the company.
-They’re aware of the delicate nature of free speech, so much so that an 85-page presentation entitled ‘The Good Censor’ was commissioned in 2018.
-Leaked and published online by far-right Breitbart News, the briefing gives an insight into Google’s current stance on the subject.
-It concludes that large tech companies “are performing a balancing act between two incompatible positions”, facing pressure from governments on one side and users on the other.
-Censorship requests are also noted to be rising, as shown in the image above.
+It’s aware of the delicate nature of free speech, so much so that an 85-page presentation entitled ‘The Good Censor’ was commissioned in 2018.
+Leaked and published online by the far-right Breitbart News, the briefing gives an insight into Google’s stance on the subject.
+It concludes that large tech companies “are performing a balancing act between two incompatible positions”: facing pressure from governments on one side and users on the other.
+The frequency of censorship requests by governments is also rising, as shown in the image above.

 3. Tax avoidance

-In January 2019 it was reported that “Google moved €19.9bn ($22.7bn) through a Dutch shell company to Bermuda in 2017, as part of an arrangement that allows it to reduce its foreign tax bill, according to documents filed at the Dutch chamber of commerce.”
+In January 2019, it was reported that “Google moved €19.9bn ($22.7bn) through a Dutch shell company to Bermuda in 2017, as part of an arrangement that allows it to reduce its foreign tax bill, according to documents filed at the Dutch chamber of commerce.”

 4. Antitrust concerns

-The EU threw the book at Google in 2018, when they found “Google violated competition rules by paying phone makers to exclusively pre-install Google search on their devices and preventing them from selling phones that run other modified, or ‘forked,’ versions of Android.”
-They hit the company with a $5bn antitrust fine, and Android phones are now slightly more flexible, in compliance with European regulations.
+The European Union (EU) threw the book at Google in 2018, when it found that the company had “violated competition rules by paying phone makers to exclusively pre-install Google Search on their devices and preventing them from selling phones that run other modified, or ‘forked,’ versions of Android”.
+It hit the company with a $5 billion antitrust fine, and in compliance with European regulations, Android phones in the region are now slightly more flexible.

 5. Treatment of employees

 “Just after Google announced that it would disband its AI ethics council, I was informed my role would be changed dramatically.
-I’m told that to remain at the company I will have to abandon my work on AI ethics and the AI Now Institute, which I cofounded, and which has been doing rigorous and recognized work on these topics.
+I’m told that to remain at the company I will have to abandon my work on AI ethics and the AI Now Institute, which I co-founded, and which has been doing rigorous and recognized work on these topics.
 I have worked on issues of AI ethics and bias for years, and am one of the people who helped shape the field looking at these problems.
 I have also taken risks to push for a more ethical Google, even when this is less profitable or convenient.”